Aruvaro-Chulvi/OFFLINED/README.md

 ---

 ### Q11.
 What happens if I delete a file from the Library?
-In version **3.0**, deletion is immediate and permanent, with no recovery mechanism.
-A recycle bin feature is planned for **Offlined v4.0** to allow recovery of accidentally deleted files.
+A recycle bin feature is implemented to allow recovery of accidentally deleted files.

 <br><br>